useradmn/BerkeleyAIML-Capstone/README.md

 <hr>

 <img align="center" src="https://www.signitysolutions.com/blog/wp-content/uploads/2020/09/artificial-intelligence-in-healthcare-sector.jpg">

-<b>Overview:</b> In this capstone, my goal is to do the heavy lifting of the project.
-I will explore my data source, testa a few of the techniqueues, and com up with a solution or answer to my research problem.
+<h2>Executive Brief:</h2> In this capstone, my goal is to do the heavy lifting of the project.
+I will explore my data source, test a few of the techniques, and come up with a solution or answer to my research problem.
 HTML version of notebook is <a href="https://federalcomputing.com/capstoneAIML.html" target="_blank">available here. </a>

 <h3>Research Problem</h3>

 Hospitals are slammed with readmissions of patients.
 Specifically, data has been collected related to readmisssion as well as other outcomes pertaining to patients with diabetes.
-What can we do to reduce these readmissions and possibly improve patient health?
+What can we do to reduce these readmissions and possibly improve patient health?<br>

-<h3>Data Source</h3>

-https://archive.ics.uci.edu/ml/datasets/diabetes+130-us+hospitals+for+years+1999-2008 (Links to an external site.) - This data was donated in 2014 and is a collection of the past 6 years.
 <h3>Modeling Techniques To Be Used:</h3>
 Multi-class classification using one of Logistic Regression or Decision Trees, Counterfactual technique
 <h3>Expected Results</h3>